What is a cooperative and how does it function?

 How difficult is it to get into the preschool program?

 If you apply using the First Priority option (with deposit by February 1st) your chances are very high (we rarely turn people away during this phase of the application process).
 We typically have a few spots remaining after the early acceptance applicants have been placed, and if you apply with a deposit during the second application deadline (April 15th) you will enter a lottery for those remaining spots along with other applicants who have also placed a deposit.
 Those who are not placed after the April 15th deadline will be waitlisted by order of lottery draw.
 Those who apply only with an application fee usually end up on the waitlist behind the group mentioned above.
-We typically have a few spots open up during the summer months and the earlier months of school, in which case we will go to our waitlist.
+We typically have a few spots open up during the summer months and the earlier months of school due to families moving out of the area, in which case we will go to our waitlist.

 How can I find out more about CHLG and make application?